-On the hunt for the best gaming consoles?
-Then you’ve landed in the right place.
-The 2021 gaming landscape is a completely different place since the early days when there were only one or two consoles to choose from.
-Back then, it was also much easier to pick the right console for you.
-Mario fans had to opt for Nintendo and Sonic fans had to pick Sega – easy.
+Looking for the best gaming console of 2021?
+You’re in the right place.
+The landscape has changed significantly since the early days of console gaming.
+Back then, there were only one or two consoles to choose from.
+That meant less choice but it was also easier to pick the right console for you.
+It went something like this: Mario fan?
+Get a Nintendo.
+Sonic fan?
+Choose Sega.
+Easy.

-We're here to help you make your decision a little easier.
+Luckily, we’re here to help you make your decision a little easier.
 We don't play favorites and we don't have a preference for one company over another.
-We're just here to play by the numbers and give you all of the things you need to know on the best and brightest new hardware so you can make the best-informed decision for yourself.
+In our guide below we simply play by the numbers and give you all of the things you need to consider on the best and brightest new hardware.
+That way you can make the best-informed decision for you.

-To help make things a little easier, we've compiled this guide to the best gaming consoles on the market and weighed up their most notable pros and cons – with links to other dedicated pages and reviews if you want to dive even deeper.
+We've included all of the best gaming consoles on the market and weighed up their most notable pros and cons – along with links to other dedicated pages and reviews if you want to dive even deeper.